-Training for all tutors, new and returning, is now comprised of an online component, an in person mini-training and montly small group training sessions.
-Information in included below.
+Training for all tutors, new and returning, is now comprised of an online component, an in person mini-training and monthly small group training sessions.
+Information is included below.

-Tutoring Re-Application - If you have tutored for the program in the past, please fill out this application specifically made for returning tutors.
+Tutoring Re-Application - If you have tutored for the program in the past, please fill out this application, which is specifically designed for returning tutors.